 The Types of Yog

 Basically Yog is divided in to four parts by Patanjali Yoga Sutra.

-Yog is meant to achieve physical, mental, and spiritual goals and these three objectives will be achieved only when the three are properly aligned.
+Yog is intended to help people reach their physical, mental, and spiritual goals, and these three pursuits can only be successful when all three are in harmony.

 The Advantages of Yog

-- It inculcates in you a sense of discipline and you feel encouraged at every stage of life.
+- You develop a sense of discipline as a result, and you experience encouragement throughout every stage of life.

-- You transcend the dualities of hatred and attachment, pain and pleasure, loss and profit, defeat, and victory.
+- You are able to transcend opposing emotions like enmity and attachment, pain and pleasure, profit and loss, failure and victory.